-IX -GLOBAL CONNECTIVITY AND PARTICIPATION IN MULTILATERAL NEGOTIATIONS
+IX - GLOBAL CONNECTIVITY AND PARTICIPATION IN MULTILATERAL NEGOTIATIONS

-Global e-Commerce has been growing exponentially since last 2 decades.
-According to the Information Economy Report (2017), global e-Commerce sales amounted to \$25.3 trillion in 2015 in which B2Bclaimed larger share of \$22.4 trillion and B2C smaller share\$2.9 trillion in 2015.
+Global e-commerce has been growing exponentially since last 2 decades.
+According to the Information Economy Report (2017), global e-commerce sales amounted to \$25.3 trillion in 2015 in which B2Bclaimed larger share of \$22.4 trillion and B2C smaller share\$2.9 trillion in 2015.31

-According to UNCTAD's B2C e-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-Commerce readiness index with a score of 24.0.
-Pakistan is the fourth largest growing supplier of freelance services only behind US, UK and Brazil.
-Keeping in view the exponential increase in global e-Commerce, a large number of countries signed on a deceleration for having multilateral disciplines on e-Commerce in the last WTO ministerial held in Argentina in 2017.
+According to UNCTAD's B2C E-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-commerce readiness index with a score of 24.0.32Pakistan is the fourth largest growing supplier of freelance services only behind US, UK and Brazil.
+Keeping in view the exponential increase in global E-Commerce, a large number of countries signed on a deceleration for having multilateral disciplines on E-Commerce in the last WTO ministerial held in Argentina in 2017.

 - i.
-Continuous engagement at the entire multilateral e-Commerce negotiation forums such as WTO, ITU, UNESCAP and UNCTAD to protect Pakistan's economic interest and global connectivity through market access and effective special and differential treatment - ii.
-Transformation of TDAP into a digitally savvy and services oriented organization with capabilities for digital marketing and e-Commerce promotion.
+Engagement at the entire multilateral e commerce negotiation forums such as WTO, ITU, UNESCAP and UNCTAD to protect Pakistan's economic interest and global connectivity through market access and effective special and differential treatment - ii.
+Transformation of TDAP into a digitally savvy and services oriented organization with capabilities for digital marketing and e commerce promotion.

-&lt;sup>29Information Economy Report 2017: Digitization, Trade and Development, United Nations Conference on Trade and Development, p.
+31Information Economy Report 2017: Digitization, Trade and Development, United Nations Conference on Trade and Development, p.
 27

-&lt;sup>30UNCTAD B2C E-commerce Index 2017, UNCTAD Technical Notes on ICT for Development No. 9
+32UNCTAD B2C E-commerce Index 2017, UNCTAD Technical Notes on ICT for Development No. 9